 Why is compulsion in religion not an option?

 Allah created human souls with an innate spiritual goodness and awareness of the Divine.
 The Quran describes this spiritual awareness of the Divine and the ability to differentiate between good and bad of humans as their “natural predisposition” (Fitrah). https://qpeace.net/?p=1716

 Divine blueprint for the soul

 1. Firstly, God allowed some of His own spirit to enter human souls during the process of creation of souls (Quran 32:9, 38:72).
-God placed awareness of His Divine presence inside the souls at very early stage of their creation.
-(Quran 7:172).
+Before the souls were sent to this world, Allah asked them, and they expressed their awareness of God’s Divine presence and testified Him as their Lord (Quran 7:172).

 2. Secondly, He perfected human souls with the moral faculty to differentiate between right and wrong and the ability to act upon them.
 Thus human souls received instincts, both good and bad (Quran 91:7-8).